|67-0362 F-4E Phantom II

 1/32 Scale Revell

-that then Captains Steve Ritchie and Chuck DeBellvue flew on their double MIG 21 killing MIGCAP Mission
+F-4E that then Captains Steve Ritchie and Chuck DeBellvue flew on their double MIG 21 killing

-Midas V gun muzzle mod.
-The Revell kit has the slatted wing so in order to make the correct F-4E, I had to use
+and Midas V gun muzzle mod.
+The Revell kit has the slatted wing so in order to make the correct F-4E, I

-Kyle wanted an accurate replica of 362 so research was in order.
+Kyle wanted an accurate replica of '362' so research was in order.
 Researching came up with conflicting

 ways in which it was marked.
-Kyle found a web site with actual photos of 362 returning from this mission taxing in and
+Kyle found a web site with actual photos of 362 returning from this mission

-hours of tedious filing and sanding.
+Lots of hours of tedious filing and sanding.
 They used kit parts for the panel molds.
 Well, the kit front

 The AN/ALQ101 ECM pod isn't available in 1/32 scale so I had to scratch build one.
 I found the actual

 press to round the ends.
-Cut off the gondola on the bottom of an AN/ALQ119 pod and glued it to the bottom of the
+Cut off the gondola on the bottom of an AN/ALQ119 pod and glued it to the

-with Bare Metal Foil.
+done with Bare Metal Foil.
 RBF flags are from the Tamiya F-15E kit.
 AIM-9 seeker covers were made

 from strips cut from a glossy magazine page.
 All the badging, data plate, tail code, serial and markings for